MarineBioAcousticsRC/2010-2021_timeseries_analysis/README.md

 Data can be downloaded from:
 https://doi.org/10.5061/dryad.9zw3r22n4 (pending release by Dryad)

-The main script for plotting these timeseries is plot_timeseries_weeks_nature_dryad.
+The main script for plotting these timeseries is plot_bin_TS_weeks_ncoms.m

 All other scripts are called by this main script.